A Valentine’s Dinner for Two Inspired by the Greek God of Love

 Invite the Greek golden arrow into your Valentine’s Day or any romantic dinner with these Greek menu ideas celebrating Eros.
 Serve your darling this romantic menu including a trio of luscious, light Greek salads, all infused with ingredients noted as potent aphrodisiacs.
 And then choose your moment wisely to let it slip that this romantic dinner menu was inspired by the Greek god of sexual desire.

 Why a menu of lighter fare, you might be wondering?
-Can a trio of salads really feed your hunger (or fuel sexual hunger)?
+Can a trio of salads really feed your hunger (or fuel sexual desire)?
 These dishes may not create a traditional three-course meal for two.
 But what they also won’t create is the sleepy fullness you sometimes get from eating a rich dinner.
 I believe that a Valentine’s Day dinner recipe should be easy to prepare and not too filling.

 Light dishes, like the trio of nibbles I propose for this Greek dinner, will give you energy from nutrient-dense ingredients like bulghar and chickpeas.
 But because the meal is lower in fat than a traditional animal protein-based dinner, you won’t suffer the effects of your blood rushing to your stomach to digest heavier foods.
 (After all, you need your blood pumping with desire and sending just the right tingle to the erogenous zones.
 This is a dinner of seduction!)